troglobit/pimd/README.md

 To see the virtual interface table, including neighboring PIM routers, and the multicast routing table:

-    pimd -r
+    pimctl

 or to watch it continually:

-    watch pimd -r
+    watch pimctl

-In addition, pimd logs important events to the system logfile, in particular at startup when parsing the `pimd.conf` configuration file.
+See the  `pimctl help` usage text  for more details.
+Also,  `pimd` logs important events to  the system log file, in particular  at startup when it parses the `pimd.conf` configuration file.

 Contributing